agenntic/agenntic/README.md

 ## Installation

-To install the framework, clone the repository and run the following command:
+To install the framework, run the following command:

 ```bash
 npm install agenntic